orelz890/Instafoodies_final_project/README.md

 ### Architectural Design

-The application will be developed using the Model-View-ViewModel (MVVM) architectural pattern, which allows for the separation of concerns and easy maintenance of the codebase.
+The application developed using the Model-View-ViewModel (MVVM) architectural pattern, which allows for the separation of concerns and easy maintenance of the codebase.

 - **Model:** Includes both the communication logic for interacting with the server and the logic for handling data from the server.
 - **View:** Android UI, layouts, and user interface elements.
 - **ViewModel:** Handles the preparation of data from the Model for the UI and contains UI-related logic.

+---

+###  Project Management Approach

+We embraced Scrum, an agile project management framework, to efficiently manage our project's development.
+Our daily standup meetings promoted team synchronization, progress sharing, and issue resolution.
+Guided by a dedicated Scrum Master, we ensured adherence to Scrum principles, rapid obstacle removal, and a culture of continuous improvement.

 ---